vidardb/vidardb.github.io/README.md

 ### Running it Locally

 It can be helpful to preview changes on your computer before opening a pull request.
-The *Markdown Guide* uses the [Jekyll static site generator](http://jekyllrb.com/).
+The *VidarDB* uses the [Jekyll static site generator](http://jekyllrb.com/).
 After forking or cloning the repository, perform the following steps to generate the site and preview it:

 - Make sure you have ruby installed on your computer.
 See https://www.ruby-lang.org/en/downloads/
 - `bundle install`